magnumjs/mag.js/examples/components/README.md

 }
 ```

-This is our first inner component
+This is our first inner component, the contact form.

+The ContactForm component is, as its name suggests, a form that allows us to edit the fields of a Contact entity.
+It exposes an event called onsave which is fired when the Save button is pressed on the form.
+In addition, it stores the unsaved contact entity internally within the component (this.contact = mag.prop(props.contact || new Contact())).

 ```javascript
 var ContactForm = {